onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ## Uploading data

-A new, empty space welcomes you with the following screen:
+A file browser of a new, empty space welcomes you with the following screen:

 ![View of empty data space](../../images/user-guide/web-file-browser/uploading-empty.png#screenshot)

 To upload new files, use the **upload** button or drag and drop them into the file browser area.
 While the data is being uploaded, a progress panel will appear in the bottom-right corner of your screen.
 You can upload multiple files simultaneously or add more files while an upload is in progress.

 ![Uploading files to an empty directory](../../images/user-guide/web-file-browser/uploading-upload.png#screenshot)